aammd/MS_computational_ecology_opinion/compecol.md

 quality of the software they use [@pois15bpp].
-Finally, @hamp15tos proposed that the "Tao of Open Science" would be particularly beneficial to the entire field of ecology; as part of the important changes in attitude, they identified the sollicitation and integration of productive feedback throughout the research process.
+Finally, @hamp15tos proposed that the "Tao of Open Science" would be particularly beneficial to the entire field of ecology; as part of the important changes in attitude, they identified the solicitation and integration of productive feedback throughout the research process.
 Regardless of the technical solution, this emphasizes the need to foster, in ecologists in training, a culture of discussion across disciplinary boundaries.